bigladder/erin/README.md

 >
 > -- Mike Acton, Data Oriented Design and C++, CppCon 2014

+## Developer Notes

+This section is for developers of the code.
+A couple of things to note:

+- ERIN uses unsigned integers for flows
+    - this makes determining when the network has reached quiescence easy
+    - HOWEVER, care is needed in adding uint\* types to avoid wrap-around

 ## Command-line Setup

 A script is available to run the compiler and tests from the command prompt (Mac OS X or Linux).